Tydotbaba/Tydotbaba.github.io/README.md

 * MKDOCS
 	- I have used [mkdocs](https://www.mkdocs.org/)
 * Sublime Text3
-	- My love for sublime text is `:grinning:`.
+	- My love for sublime text is :heart_eyes:.
 Thus, I used it for all my devs.

 ## Online View